Agenda and decisions

 (2) on the basis of (1) above, to agree and confirm that it continues to be in the best interest of the charity for the local authority to remain as trustee.

-(3) That officers be requested to explore the potential establishment of a wider consultation mechanism to engage users of the park and the local community representatives, alongside other key stakeholders such as tenant organisations, on issues relating to the ongoing management of the park and its facilities. |
+(3) That officers be requested to explore the potential establishment of a wider consultation mechanism to engage users of the park and the local community representatives, alongside other key stakeholders such as tenant organisations, on issues relating to the ongoing management of the park and its facilities.
+Minutes: Biancia Robinson (Senior Constitutional Lawyer) introduced the report setting out for review, in accordance with recommended good practice by the Charity Commission, the governance and management options available for the Barham Park Trust Committee.

 |

-Decision: RESOLVED to agree the amendments to the Governance and Guidance documents as set out in Appendix A of the report. |
+As no further issues were raised it was RESOLVED to approve the amendments to Trust Governance and Guidance Documents as set out in Appendix A of the report, subject to reference to Environmental and Leisure Services being corrected to Environment and Leisure. |

 |